 Hermes is the son of Zeus and Maia, one of the seven daughters of the Titan Atlas.
 He is the God of commerce, travelers, and thieves.
 Also, he is the guide of Swords.
 In addition, he is called the messenger of the Olympian gods.

 The next goddess is Hara.
 She’s the wife and sister of Zeus, also known to be the goddess of marriage.
-She is the deity most associated with family and the welfare of women and children.
+She is the deity most associated with family and women’s and children’s welfare.
 However, her marriage was an unhappy one since Zeus had numerous affairs.
 She was usually portrayed alongside Zeus as a fully clothed, matronly woman of solemn beauty, wearing a cylindrical crown called Paulus.

-Athena was born in the most miraculous circumstances when Zeus learned that Metis’s next child might overthrow him.
+Athena was born in miraculous circumstances when Zeus learned that Metis’s next child might overthrow him.
 He swallowed his first wife, who was already pregnant.
 Then he started to have tremendous headaches.

-The face twice struck him with an ax, and Athena leaped out of Zeus’s head, fully armed, crying so mighty.
+The face struck him with an ax twice, and Athena leaped out of Zeus’s head, fully armed, crying so mighty.
 Thus, she is dubbed the goddess of wisdom and war.
-In art and literature, Athena is usually depicted as a majestic lady with a beautiful but stern face, unsmiling, full lips, great eyes, and a graceful build emanating power.
+Athena is usually depicted in art and literature as a majestic lady with a beautiful but stern face, unsmiling, full lips, great eyes, and a graceful build emanating power.

 She was sometimes represented alongside arrows and with some of her major attributes and symbols: A magical girdle and a shell, A dove or a sparrow, Roses, and myrtles.